codeforamerica/bizfriendly-web/README.md

 How to City's website is just javascript and html.
 Run it on any webserver you'd like.
 I recommend forking this repository and letting github [host it for you](https://help.github.com/categories/20/articles).

 ## <a name="contributing"></a>Contributing

+The list of [beginner friendly](https://github.com/codeforamerica/howtocity-web/issues?labels=beginner+friendly&page=1&state=open) issues is a great place to start!

 In the spirit of [free software][free-sw], **everyone** is encouraged to help improve this project.